Andros-Spica/ABM-tutorial-koeln-2022/README.md

 end
 ```

 The files in "data/Cretedata/" were distributed during our in-person session, courtesy of Dr Eleftheria Paliou (University of Cologne).
-However, these can be replaced with equivalent data, possibly with a few minor adjustments.
+Site coordinates were randomly shifted in QGIS to be published online after the session.

 We are using:

 - Two shape files containing point coordinates of various archaeological sites in the region, corresponding to two aggregated periods (see [Minoan Chronology](https://en.wikipedia.org/wiki/Minoan_chronology)):
   - `EMIII_MMIAsites.shp`: sites dating from the Prepalatial Period, specifically the Early Minoan III (EMIII) and Middle Minoan IA (MMIA) Periods